dimadonskoy/detailsapp-ansible/README.md

 3. Detects VM status and runs appropriate Vagrant commands:
    - For new VMs: `vagrant up` (includes initial provisioning)
    - For existing VMs: `vagrant provision`

-## Logging

-Deployment logs are stored in `/var/log/detailsapp/detailsapp.log`

-## Troubleshooting

-1. **VM Network Issues**:

-   - The VM uses a private network with IP `192.168.56.100`
-   - If you experience network conflicts, check your VirtualBox network settings

-2. **Provisioning Issues**:

-   - Check the Ansible logs in `/var/log/detailsapp/detailsapp.log`
-   - Verify that all required files are present in the project structure

-3. **Architecture Detection**:
-   - If you encounter issues with the wrong box being selected, verify your system architecture:
-     ```bash
-     uname -m
-     ```

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## License